top of page

 • Will I see wildlife?

-Maybe.
-The Northumberland Strait is home to jellyfish, numerous types of fish and marine mammals.
+Possibly!
+The Northumberland Strait is home to jellyfish, numerous types of fish, crustaceans, and marine mammals.
 Swimmers should be comfortable that they may encounter jellyfish although in past events swimmers have encountered almost no wildlife.
 The occasional seal or dolphin has been seen in the distance by kayakers.

 • What happens if the weather gets bad?